 For those not familiar with the HDI Conference, HDI is the premier IT service and technical support conference in the ITSM industry.
 This year’s conference was hosted by Mandalay Bay Resort in Las Vegas.
-The Isos Team was asked to co-host a conference booth with Atlassian in support of Jira Service Desk.
+The Isos Team was asked to co-host a conference booth with Atlassian in support of Jira Service Management.
 After three days of booth conversations, surveys, and demos, we certainly learned a lot about the conference attendees and ITSM market.
 Below I’ll recap some of the numbers from our booth survey along with our team's observations about the market, specifically around Jira Service Desk.

 By the Numbers